At SGA, we are focused on exploring opportunities and leveraging them to enhance the advantage to the clients in the form of significant tax savings.

 Taxation is an extremely complex subject and needs professional skill of the highest order and the consultant has to be constantly updated of frequent changes and modifications made in the Income tax laws and rules from time to time to be able to guide aptly in tax planning, documentation and represent the cases skilfully.
 Even a minor lapse can cost huge money to an assessee.

-So we offer pragmatic solutions to manage the affairs in the most tax efficient manner.
-We at SGA have an aptitude for providing expert advice in tax planning.
+SGA's direct tax advisory services in pune offer pragmatic solutions to manage the affairs in the most tax efficient manner.
+We at SGA, as Income Tax Consultants in Pune , have an aptitude for providing expert advice in tax planning.

 As Indian taxation is prone to many changes, so decision making should be perfectly updated with new amendments.
 After conducting in-depth analysis of the changes we send reports which communicate the changes lucidly and in simple layman language for each comprehension.